 These top 10 reasons why you should vote in elections are enough to persuade everyone to use their fundamental right.

 It will be better for all the candidates to spend their time and effort running for this election and making us choose better ones for a better future.
-So, get ready to vote together, as a community, for prosperity and believe in the excellence of your country always.
+So, get ready to make your voice audible as a community, for prosperity, and believe in the excellence of your country always.